fabiopalumbo/test-agilemonkeys/README.md

 ### Constrains
 * Blob Storage for Terraform State
 * Due to GDPR compliance we will store our data resources under in eu-west region
+* Vm server should be RHEL due to application requirements

 ## Jenkins Automation
 ![alt text](/Images/them_terratest.png "Jenkins Automation")